 long-fingured cherubs looking heavenwards and arranging his headrest

-no weepers below - they have have long disappeared
+no weepers below - they have long since disappeared

 the Courtenay arms in the cloisters (south side) supported by two woodwose (mythical wild men of the woods)!
 (Image 3)